rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 In the server output, we see that the server starts again after the crash and starts listening on port 9000.

-In the client output, we see that request six fails the same way, but after a few more request, it starts getting responses again at request 15.
+In the client output, we see that request with number 5 fails the same way, but after a few more request, it starts getting responses again at request with number 14.

 ## The problem with a restarting server